Code-the-Dream-School/python-for-data-analysis-v3/lessons/10 - Final Project I/04_writeup.md

 ---

-## Common Pitfalls

-* **Describing what you did instead of what you found.** "I grouped by genre and made a bar chart" is a method, not a finding.
-State the result.
-* **No limitations.** Every analysis has them.
-Omitting them reads as overconfidence and loses rubric credit.
-* **Findings not supported by the analysis.** Every claim in the summary should trace back to a chart or number in your notebook.
-* **Forgetting the cleaned data.** The pull request needs both `summary.md` and the cleaned data file — Phase 2 depends on the data being there.

----

 ## Self-Check

 This module supports the **Insights and Interpretation** and **Communication and Reproducibility** categories of the [Phase 1 rubric](../../resources/final-project-overview.md).
 Before submitting, confirm: